 This is how your tests are structured and how you move through different phases of testing.
 As said before, it’s possible that nothing will work out at first, in which case kill all ads and conduct a completely new test.

 A word on adset budgets and CBO (Campaign Budget Optimization)

-CBO is not ideal for testing as the budget may become misallocated, spending a lot more on something and not as much on something else.
+CBO is not an ideal strategy for testing ads as the budget may become misallocated, spending a lot more on something and not as much on something else.

-Always keep in mind that once you find a winning adset, you never want to add anything to it.
-An exception would be if everything in the adset failed, and you’re just uploading an entirely new batch of things to test.
+Always keep in mind that once you find a winning adset, you should limit how many adjustments you make to it, and preferably never adjust the adset.
+The only exception will be if everything in the adset were to fail, and you’re just uploading an entirely new batch of things to test.

-Looking for additional training in regards to scaling ad campaigns?
+Are you seeking additional training in regards to scaling ad campaigns?
 Read this next!

 Also, you can subscribe to our Youtube channel here